In this Azure PowerShell article, we will discuss the syntax and usage of the Get-aduser PowerShell command with examples of how to use this command.

 List all Domain Users

-We can also able retrieve all the attributes of the Ad user using the below PowerShell command.
+We can also retrieve all the attributes of the Ad user using the below PowerShell command.

-You can get all the Parameter details of the Get-AdUser PowerShell command using the Get-Help command along with the Get-AdUser command.
+You can get all the Parameter details of the Get-AdUser PowerShell command using the Get-Help command and the Get-AdUser command.
 The syntax will be like below

-If you want to make a report of the list of users in a CSV file.
-You can use the below PowerShell cmdlet to export the list of users to a CSV file quickly.
+Suppose you want to make a report of the list of users in a CSV file.
+You can use the below PowerShell cmdlet to quickly export the list of users to a CSV file.

-you can get the list of the users who have AD user ID enabled or the list of active users using the below PowerShell cmdlet.
+you can get the list of users with AD user ID enabled or active users using the below PowerShell cmdlet.

 In this article, we discussed the syntax and usage of the get-aduser PowerShell command with examples of how to use this command.
 Thanks for reading this article !!!